On this page:

 Non-compliance can range from a simple mistake, to committing a crime like fraud.

-Not all non-compliance in on purpose.
+Not all non-compliance is on purpose.

 Sometimes, non-compliance happens when a participant or provider makes a mistake.
 It’s important to ask for help when something has gone wrong so we can work with you to fix any mistakes.